christophhart/hise_documentation/Scripting.md

 Knob.set("middlePosition", 0.2);
 ```

-While the JSON API call overwrites all properties, this can be used to only alter a single property.
+The JSON API call overwrites every property that is defined in its JSON parameter.
+However, this method can be used to only alter a single property.
 Also this is a very fast operation, so you can call it from any callback you like with almost no performance penalty.

 This example shows how to paint a panel green if the sustain pedal is pressed and red if not: